-Based on PD opportunities the instructional staff will be provided with support in order to effectively implement differentiated instruction within the classroom setting.
+Based on PD opportunities the instructional staff will be provided with support in order to ensure effective implementation of the 5E instructional model in math and science classes.

-Based on classroom observation and student examples will be used as evidence that differentiated instruction is being used.
+Based on classroom observation, student examples, and teacher lesson plans, will be used as evidence that the appropriate implementation of the 5E instructional model in math and science is occurring.